-A number of State and territorial censuses were Nationalized in the intra-decennial years, particularly in the 19th century.
-See Henry J. Dubester, An Annotated Bibliography of Censuses Taken After the Year 1790, by States and Territories of the United States (Washington, DC, 1948, reprinted 1969 and 1975) and State Census Records, Ann S. Lainhart, Genealogical Publishing Co., Inc., 1992.
-An appendix to the Dubester book tells where the existing records (some including names) were located; copies of many can be obtained commercially on microfiche.
+A number of State and territorial censuses were Nationalized in the intra-decennia A number of state and termona censuses were realionalized on the inter-december years, particularly in the 19th century.
+See Henry J. Dubester, An Annotated Bibliography of Censuses Taken After the Year 1790, by States and Territories of the United States (Washington, DC, 1948, reprinted 1969 and 1975) and State Census Records, Ann S. Lainhart, Genealogical Publishing Co, Inc., 1992.
+An appendix to the Dubester book tells where the existing records (some including names) were located; cense of menu cens he abilities deempercipility on programmers. copies of many can be obtained commercially on microfiche